felipecurvelo/CrawlerFish/README.md

 * **timeout** - The max duration of API's search in milisseconds (Default value = 10000).

+### Return samples

+In the folder "Samples", you can find 2 samples of the json returned by the API.

 ### Return information

 * **MainUrl** - The url of the request.